sugarlabs/musicblocks/README.md

 ready for merging.

 8. Read and revise the concepts about programming constructs you're dealing with.
-You must be clear about the behavior of the language or compiler/transpiler.
+You must be clear about the behaviour of the language or compiler/transpiler.
 See [JavaScript docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript).